whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/05-laser-cutting-fabrication/05-11-lamp-prototype-parts-assignment.md

 ---
 title: 05.11 Lamp Prototype Parts Assignment
 date: 2026-02-11T09:00:00-04:00
-lastmod: 2026-02-10T20:30:40-04:00
+lastmod: 2026-02-12T08:33:43-04:00
 ---

 ## Assignment Deliverables

-1. Upload an updated and revised Fusion 360 Model file
+1. Upload an updated and revised 3D Model file of your lamp project
-   - Label file YYYY-MM-DD Lastname Firstname Updated Model (`.f3d`)
+   - Label file YYYY-MM-DD Lastname Firstname Updated 3D Model (`.f3d`, `.blend`, `.ma`)
 2. Upload an updated render image of 3D model with design changes
    - Label file YYYY-MM-DD Lastname Firstname Updated Render image (`.png`, `.jpg`)
-3. Laser cut a minimum of 1 piece of your project as modeled in Fusion
+3. Laser cut a minimum of 1 piece or a part of a piece of your project
-4. 3D Print a minimum of 1 piece of your project as modeled in Fusion
+4. 3D Print a minimum of 1 piece or part of a piece of your project
-5. Bring assembled (as possible) 3D print & laser cut project to class

 ## Assignment Overview

-Make changes to your Fusion 360 model to improve the design of your 3D printed clamp and laser cut project.
+Make changes to your Fusion 3D model to improve the design of your 3D printed clamp and laser cut project.
 Sometimes it is best to go back in the timeline to make changes, other times it is easier to edit from the end of the timeline.
 The goal is to have a better 3D model than what you started with.

 ### Points to consider?